sahajj11/AccountManager/README.md

   * **Centralized State Management:** Utilizes the **React Context API** and a custom **`useAuth` hook** to manage global user state, loading, and authentication actions centrally.
   * **Protected Routing:** Uses a custom `<ProtectedRoute />` component to enforce access control, ensuring authenticated pages are inaccessible to guests.
   * **Account Management Portal:** Features a clean interface for users to update their **Name, Email, and Password**.
-  * **Enhanced UX:** Implements an **"edit-on-click"** design pattern on the profile form, ensuring fields are read-only by default until explicitly enabled by the user.
   * **Separation of Concerns (SoC):** Strict layer division (Presentation, State Logic, and Service/API) for a highly maintainable codebase.

 -----